 Our packaging strategy aligns with the five “Rs”—Remove, Reduce, Reuse, Recycle and Renew—and is guided by the recommended packaging metrics and definitions set forth by the Sustainable Packaging Coalition (SPC) and the Global Packaging Project.
 The packaging design process prioritizes increasing the use of recyclable and renewable materials, as well as minimizing packaging where possible.
 At the same time, our packaging must be durable enough to endure handling through receipt, inventory, packing use, distribution, point of sale, consumer use and disposal, as well as meeting our high standards for food compatibility and safety.
 We stay abreast of innovations in packaging technology and ways to source renewable packaging materials.

-The packaging innovation labs and pilot plants at our Discovery Centers in Springdale, Arkansas, and Downers Grove, Illinois, are focused on developing sustainable packaging solutions.
+The packaging innovation labs and pilot plants at our Discovery Centers in Springdale, Arkansas, and Downers Grove, Illinois, develop sustainable packaging solutions.
 Engineers at these two facilities conduct extensive testing to optimize final package design and performance.
 In addition, we leverage the packaging testing capabilities of our strategic packaging suppliers to evaluate new and improved packaging materials and technologies.

-We will further accelerate sustainable packaging progress with Packaging Sustainability Roadmaps, which Tyson Foods recently initiated with key strategic packaging partners.
-These matrices will help assess current benchmark positions, gaps and initiatives necessary to move to the next level of sustainable packaging.
-Pilot projects that we may explore along with partners may include:
+We further accelerate sustainable packaging progress with our Packaging Sustainability Roadmaps, which Tyson Foods continuously refines with key strategic packaging partners.
+These matrices help assess current benchmark positions, gaps and initiatives necessary to move to the next level of sustainable packaging.

 Tyson Foods processes approximately 45% of the poultry byproducts produced in the U.S. These byproducts are rendered into valuable sources of protein and other nutrients to use in industries including pet food, animal feed and aquaculture.
-Aquaculture is a recent area of growth for Tyson Foods, and we now provide animal byproduct meals and fats to fisheries in North, Central and South America and Asia.
-Our recent acquisition of the poultry rendering and blending assets of American Proteins, Inc. and AMPRO Products, Inc., will allow us to value up even more animal products, providing much-needed protein and upcycling materials that would otherwise go to landfills.
+Aquaculture is an area of growth for Tyson Foods, and we now provide animal byproduct meals and fats to fisheries in North, Central and South America and Asia.
+Our acquisition of the poultry rendering and blending assets of American Proteins, Inc. and AMPRO Products, Inc., allows us to value up even more animal products, providing much-needed protein and upcycling materials that would otherwise go to landfills.

 Use of animal byproducts is not limited to animal feed.
 We also process hides from cattle that have been harvested through a variety of curing processes to transform hides and skins into viable tanned leather that can be sold.
 Given Tyson Foods’ harvest volumes, we are one of the largest tanners of the world using the “wet blue” process, during which hides are treated with chromium salts before being dyed.

 We engage with the leather industry as a member of the Leather Working Group (LWG), which works to advance traceability back to hide facilities for their 400-plus members, which include leather manufacturers, suppliers and brands like Tyson Foods.
-The organization promotes sustainable and environmentally sound business practices and implements an environmental compliance and performance capabilities assessment of leather manufacturers.
-We’ve been a member of LWG since 2008 and an executive committee board member for four consecutive years.
+The organization implements an environmental compliance and performance capabilities assessment of leather manufacturers.
+We’ve been a member of LWG since 2008 and had an executive committee board member for several years.